Yale-BIM/f21-assignments/assignment-3/ExtraQuestions-CPSC559.md

     Absolute difference between estimates: ... <- result from V-3
     ```

-    Save in your report your estimated depth from the depth image (from part V-3) and the absolute difference between
+    Save in your report your estimated depth from the depth image (from Part VI-3) and the absolute difference between
-    the estimates.
-Also, don't forget to commit and push your latest version of the code to your GitHub repository!
+    the estimates from the gray and depth images.
+Also, don't forget to commit and push your latest version of the
+    code to your GitHub repository!